The key enhancement is that a Handicap Committee can now run a Handicap Review across its club’s roster with the click of a single button.

 A player’s bad scores tend to have a non-normal distribution, so the criteria for triggering a high flag is set at three standard deviations from a player’s expected score.
 Further, the number of flagged scores needed to trigger an upward adjustment is greater than for downward adjustments.
 The number of high flags and the total number of scores is then applied to the table below to determine the recommended adjustment.

-The Handicap Review process is iterative through a series of calculations.
-First, it looks at flagged scores and compares them to the current Handicap Index to determine if a recommended adjustment would apply.
+The handicap review process is iterative through a series of calculations.
+First, it looks at the number of flagged scores (based on the current Handicap Index) compared to the total number of scores within the review period to determine if a recommended adjustment would apply from the table.
 This value would either be +1 or -1, as the iterative process does not allow the starting point to be +2, -2, etc.

 If a recommended adjustment does apply (for example, -1), the process continues to run to look for flagged scores against the new/adjusted Handicap Index.
 If enough flagged scores remain, then another adjustment of -1 (so cumulatively -2) would be recommended.
 This process continues until there is no longer enough flagged scores to qualify for a further recommended adjustment.
 At this point, the final recommendation is presented to the Handicap Committee for action.